k-koech/Delani-Studio/README.md

     - The site should tell the user through a pop up that you have received their message and also thank them for contacting me.

 ## Live link
-   Deployed project can be accessed here -  [Akan Names Generator](https://k-koech.github.io/Delani-Studio/)
+   Deployed project can be accessed here -  [Delani Koech](https://k-koech.github.io/Delani-Studio/)

 ## Technologies used
     - JS